soto-project/soto-cognito-authentication-kit/README.md

 # Using with Cognito User Pools

 ## Configuration
-First you need to create an `Authentication` object that stores all your configuration information
+First you need to create an `AWSCognitoConfiguration` instance that stores all your configuration information and create your `AWSCognitoAuthenticatable` instance
 ```
-class Authentication : AWSCognitoAuthenticatable {
+let configuration = AWSCognitoConfiguration(
-    static var userPoolId: String = "eu-west-1_userpoolid"
+    userPoolId: String = "eu-west-1_userpoolid",
-    static var clientId: String = "23432clientId234234"
+    clientId: String = "23432clientId234234",
-    static var clientSecret: String = "1q9ln4m892j2cnsdapa0dalh9a3aakmpeugiaag8k3cacijlbkrp"
+    clientSecret: String = "1q9ln4m892j2cnsdapa0dalh9a3aakmpeugiaag8k3cacijlbkrp",
-    static var cognitoIDP: CognitoIdentityProvider = CognitoIdentityProvider(region: .euwest1)
+    cognitoIDP: CognitoIdentityProvider = CognitoIdentityProvider(region: .euwest1),
-    static var region: Region = .euwest1
+    region: Region = .euwest1
-    static var jwtSigners: JWTSigners? = nil
+)
-}
+let authenticatable = AWSCognitoAuthenticatable(configuration: configuration)
 ```
 The values `userPoolId`, `clientId` and `clientSecret` can all be find on the Amazon Cognito user pool console. `cognitoIDP` is the client used to communicate with Amazon Web Services.
 It is provided by the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift.git) library. `region` is the AWS server region your user pool is in. `jwtSigners` is used to store the Json Web Token signer objects created from the user pool Json Web Keys.

 ## Creating a AWS Cognito user
-Assuming we have the `Authentication` class above the following can be used to create a user.
+Assuming we have the `AWSCognitoAuthenticatable` instance from above the following can be used to create a user.
 ```
 let username = "johndoe"
 let attributes: [String: String] = ["email": "user@email.com", "name": "John Doe", "gender": "male"]
-return Authentication.createUser(username: username, attributes: attributes, on: request.eventLoop)
+return authenticatable.createUser(username: username, attributes: attributes, on: request.eventLoop)
 ```
 The attributes you provide should match the attributes you selected when creating the user pool in the AWS Cognito console.
 Once you've created a user an email is sent to them detailing their username and randomly generated password.
 The `on:` parameter is a Vapor Worker object.
 You can use the Request class here.